Sociocultural Norm Similarities and Differences via Situational Alignment and Explainable Textual Entailment: Experiments and Evaluation

 \section{Experiments and Evaluation}

-\myparagraph{Task.} To test the ability of models to reason about social norms across cultures, we introduce the task of explainable social norm entailment.
-Our task is closely related to the explainable natural language inference task, e-SNLI \cite{NEURIPS2018_4c7a167b}.
+\myparagraph{Task.} To test the ability of models to reason about social norms across cultures, we introduce the task of \textit{explainable} social norm entailment.
+Our task is closely related to the explainable natural language inference task, e-SNLI \cite{NEURIPS2018_4c7a167b}, where, in addition to the relation label, a model has to output a natural language explanation for its prediction as well.
 For every pair of US and Chinese norms of a cross-culturally aligned situation, we ask a model to predict the relationship between them (\textit{Entailment}, \textit{Contradiction}, or \textit{No Relation}) and output an explanation for the relation.
-We hypothesize that models fine-tuned on existing closely related and much larger textual entailment datasets (e.g., e-SNLI) and instruction-tuned models like FLAN-T5 perform poorly on the task of explainable social norm entailment, showing that current models under 3B parameters are not equipped to reason about cross-cultural norms.
-On the other hand, we test if a simple fine-tuned baseline is sufficient to perform well on the task.
-Finally, through explanation quality evaluation, we investigate whether fine-tuning on our dataset may enhance a model's ability to reason about social norm entailment.
+We test whether models fine-tuned on existing closely related and much larger textual entailment datasets (e.g., e-SNLI) and instruction-tuned models like FLAN-T5 can perform the task of explainable social norm entailment in addition to a simple fine-tuned baseline.
+In evaluation, we center our focus on explanation plausibility, testing if fine-tuning on our data may enhance a model's ability to reason about social norm entailment.

-\paragraph{Models.} We test the performance of a model fine-tuned on SocialChemistry rule elaborations (DREAM) and an instruction-tuned model (FLAN-T5) in few-shot settings.
-We further fine-tune joint self-rationalizing models on eSNLI and our dataset.
+\paragraph{Models.} We focus on smaller models on the order of 3B parameters and on non-OpenAI models, as an OpenAI model was used to generate our data.
+Here, we test the performance of a model fine-tuned on \textsc{SocialChemistry} rule elaborations (DREAM) and an instruction-tuned model (FLAN-T5) in few-shot settings, and further fine-tune joint self-rationalizing models on eSNLI and our dataset.

+Prior work in interpretability \cite{wiegreffe-etal-2021-measuring} has shown that rationales from joint self-rationalizing models---predicting both the explanation alongside the relation label---are capable of producing faithful free-text rationales.
+Following prior work \cite{chakrabarty-etal-2022-flute}, we fine-tune a joint self-rationalizing T5 model in multiple settings, randomly splitting our data into 65\% train, 10\% validation, and 25\% test set splits (Appendix Section \ref{sec:appendixSplits}).